Generic Name: niacin extended-release and lovastatin (Oral route)

 Uses For Advicor

-Niacin extended-release and lovastatin combination medicine is used together with a proper diet to help lower cholesterol and triglyceride (fat-like substances) levels in the blood.
-This medicine may help prevent medical problems caused by clogged blood vessels, such as heart attacks and strokes.
+Niacin extended-release and lovastatin combination medicine is used together with a proper diet to help lower cholesterol and triglyceride (fat) levels in the blood.
+This medicine may help prevent medical problems (e.g., heart attacks, stroke) that are caused by fat clogging the blood vessels.

-Niacin extended-release and lovastatin combination medicine combines two drugs that work together to treat cholesterol and lipid (fat) disorders.
-Niacin is a B-complex vitamin that reduces the amount of cholesterol in the blood.
+Niacin extended-release and lovastatin combination medicine is a combination of two drugs that work together to lower cholesterol and lipid (fat) disorders.
+Niacin is vitamin B3, which reduces the amount of cholesterol in the blood.
 Lovastatin belongs to the group of medicines called HMG-CoA reductase inhibitors, or statins.
 It works to reduce the amount of cholesterol in the blood by blocking an enzyme that is needed to make cholesterol.

 This medicine is available only with your doctor's prescription.

 Before Using Advicor